sagemath/trac_to_gh/Issue 8117.md

 # Issue 8117: zodb3 fails to build in Open Solaris x64 as 64 bit if CFLAGS is not set

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8117

 Original creator: jsp